OctopusDeploy/blog/blog/2021-06/powershell-classes/index.md

 Happy deployments!

 :::hint
-The modifications for the step template are incomplete at this point, I hope to add other authentication methods such as Azure Active Directory Integrated and Azure Active Directory Username/Password.
+The modifications for the step template are incomplete at this point, however, I plan to add other authentication methods such as Azure Active Directory Integrated and Azure Active Directory Username/Password.
 :::